The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Rajdeep Singh is a Neurologist in Charlotte, North Carolina.
+Rajdeep Singh is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Singh is rated as an Experienced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Seizures, Memory Loss, Dravet Syndrome, and Epilepsy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Dravet Syndrome, and Epilepsy.
+Dr. Singh is board certified in American Board Of Psychiatry And Neurology.
 Dr. Singh is currently accepting new patients.

 Experienced in Landau-Kleffner Syndrome